 Sweet Simone’s opened in Richmond in January 2015 after relocating from Waitsfield.
 The café is known for its granola bars, coconut cake, and scones.
 Its lunch menu includes tomato-basil with corn soup, eggplant panini, and chicken club.
 Before moving to Richmond, Sweet Simone’s owner and self-trained baker Lisa Curtis based her business at the Sweet Spot in Waitsfield, which is run by her sister and brother-in-law.
 At the bakery in Richmond, Curtis creates beautiful sweets every day that are inspired by local, seasonal ingredients.
 (40 Bridge Street, Richmond; www.sweetsimones.com)

 There are so many wonderful cafés in Vermont!
-What’s your favorite Vermont café?
+What do you think are the best Vermont cafes?